 Bicycles had always been a true companion to human beings until they were replaced by petrol and diesel-run cars and motorcycles.
 Though they are still found commonly in some European nations, most of the world has denounced their usage in modern times.
+So what is an electric bike?

 However, with fossil resources depleting day by day we are again seeing a rise in the demand for bicycles especially, Electric Bikes.